The Fundamentalist / Modernist Conflict

 Many lists ended with Christ’s premillennial second coming, instead of his miracles, as the fifth point.

 Modernism may be defined as a method of interpreting Christian scripture and tradition, but not a particular set of beliefs.
 Modernizers can be found in every period of Church history and Christian Communions.
-But when we speak particularly of Protestantism in the late 19th to early 20th centuries, we see a conviction that in the light of new scientific knowledge and the most recent Biblical historical research, an application of this new knowledge presents real issues for Christians.
+But when we speak particularly of Protestantism in the late 19th to early 20th centuries, we see a conviction in the new scientific knowledge and the most recent Biblical historical research.
+An application of this new knowledge presents real issues for Christians.
 As a result, according to Modernism, the task of interpretation must be carried forward if the saving truth of the gospel is to be understood in its relevance to contemporary life.

 As for Liberalism, Daniel D. Williams, former Professor of Systematic Theology at Union, says, “It might be said with some accuracy that all theological liberals were modernists; but not all those who used modernist methods of interpretation shared the faith of the liberal theology, especially its optimistic estimate of human nature.”